-Hong Kong Braces for Unrest as Protests Spread to Suburbs
+Hong Kong Protesters Clash With Police at Unauthorized March

-Police fired tear gas to disperse tens of thousands of demonstrators who defied an official ban and flooded the residential town of Yuen Long Saturday, bringing their months-long pro-democracy protests to the doorstep of a Hong Kong suburb that was the site of bloody mob violence against activists early this week.
+Police fired round after round of tear gas to disperse tens of thousands of demonstrators who defied an official ban and flooded Hong Kong’s residential town of Yuen Long Saturday, bringing their months-long pro-democracy protests to the doorstep of a divided suburb that was the site of bloody mob violence against activists early this week.

-This ordinarily quiet cluster of villages near the China border became a focal point of the city’s spiraling crisis last Sunday after a mob of suspected gangsters attacked demonstrators and passersby at a mass transit station in the most barbaric episode of protest-related violence since the unrest began in early June.
-Police were accused of looking the other way as they ran amok, a charge officials denied.
+The ordinarily quiet cluster of villages near the China border became a flashpoint in the city’s spiraling crisis last Sunday after a mob of suspected gangsters attacked demonstrators, journalists and passersby at a mass transit station in the most barbaric episode of protest-related violence since the unrest began in early June.
+Police were accused of turning a blind eye as they ran amok, a charge officials denied.

-Many dressed in black shirts, yellow hard hats and face masks, the de facto uniform of the movement, a massive crowd turned out to vent their anger over perceived police inaction during the assault, carried out in two waves of violence over two hours.
-Organizers resorted to satire to evade the order not to march; flyers advertised “full gear” activities such as shopping and playing streetball to justify the large assembly.
+Dressed mainly in black shirts, yellow hard hats and face masks, the de facto uniform of the city’s protest movement, a massive crowd turned out to vent their anger over perceived police inaction during the assault, carried out in two waves of violence over the course of two hours.
+Organizers of Saturday’s march resorted to satire to evade the official ban; flyers advertised “full gear” activities such as shopping and playing street-ball to justify the large assembly.

+Authorities began trying to clear the roads shortly after 5 p.m., following warnings to leave the area.
+Residents watched from their rooftops as protesters lobbed what appeared to be smoke bombs in chaotic exchanges with police.
+Local reports said a round of tear gas was shot in the direction of a home for the elderly, further angering protesters including lawmaker Roy Kwong, a key figure in the movement that has been widely described as “leaderless.”
+Crowds began leaving en masse just after 7 p.m., shouting “retreat!”

-Police in riot gear were positioned along the route in anticipation of clashes.
-The protesters’ anger was palpable, assembling wherever they saw police lines, yelling, calling them names and giving them the middle finger.
-A “Yuen Long Manifesto” of unknown origin was circulated online, accusing police of colluding with the attackers, labeling them “a band of notorious ruffians” and demanding a public apology.
+Police in riot gear had been positioned early along the route in anticipation of clashes.
+The protesters’ anger was palpable, assembling wherever they saw police lines, yelling, calling them names and showing them the middle finger.
+Some were seen spray-painting graffiti on the side of a besieged police van.
+A “Yuen Long Manifesto” of unknown origin circulated online, accusing police of colluding with the attackers, labeling them “a band of notorious ruffians” and demanding a public apology.

-In the chaos that ensued Sunday, dozens of men wearing white shirts and armed mostly with sticks, apparently targeting protesters returning from a march in the city center, injured at least 45 people including a lawmaker and several journalists.
+In the chaos that ensued Sunday, dozens of men wearing white shirts and armed mostly with sticks appeared to target protesters returning from a march in the city center, injuring at least 45 people including a lawmaker and several local reporters.
 The assailants are believed to be associated with “triads,” organized criminal gangs that have long been accused of acting as paid, extra-legal enforcers of social order.
+At least 12 men have reportedly been arrested, some with connections to triad groups.

-“We are quite angry about what happened on 7/21, it was a riot, they hit and beat any person including children, women and even press,” says Lau, a 50-year-old engineer from the New Territories.
+“We are quite angry about what happened on 7/21, it was a riot, they hit and beat any person including children, women and even press,” says Lau, a 50-year-old engineer from Hong Kong’s northern New Territories.
 He believes the Chinese Communist Party was linked to the attack.
 “But the underlying problem is the interference from the Chinese government,” he said, “they invited these village gangsters in.”

 Read more: Suspected ‘Triad’ Attacks Mark Dangerous New Phase in Hong Kong’s Crisis